 Can I create files from templates in Google Drive?

 Yes.
 Steegle has a useful create from template feature.

-This is not recommended.
-Try using Google Sites.
-The closest you can get is using shared folders.
+No. Try using Google Sites.
+The closest you can get using Google Drive is using shared folders.